 The Fund offers two loan programs: The Homeownership Program, which is geared toward first-time home buyers, and the Movin’ Up Program, which helps middle-income buyers purchase a new home.
 You can work directly with the Fund to secure a loan or with one of more than 60 partner lenders across the state.

-“We work with banks, credit unions, financial institutions, and nonprofit housing agencies across the state to help borrowers,” said Hylbert, the Fund’s Business Development and Lender Support Officer.
+“We work with banks, credit unions, financial institutions, and nonprofit housing agencies across the state to help borrowers,” said Justin Hylbert, the Fund’s Business Development and Loan Closing Manager.
 “These partners offer Fund loan products, so even if a borrower works with their local bank—and that bank is a partner—they can still take advantage of the Fund’s programs.”

 Both the Homeownership and Movin’ Up programs offer Conventional, FHA, VA, and USDA loans.
 The terms and conditions of those loans vary, so you should work with your lender to determine which option is best for you.
 The Consumer Financial Protection Bureau has more information about these different loan types and the impact they can have on your monthly mortgage payments.

 After you’ve submitted your loan application and the initial documents, your lender will perform a detailed review of your full financial picture.
 The lender may ask for additional information to support the information you’ve submitted.
 At this stage, most lenders will also want to begin the process of becoming familiar with the property you are proposing to purchase.
 This is accomplished through an appraisal of the property by a licensed real estate appraiser which the lender will order and you will pay for.
 Once the appraisal is received and the lender has reviewed all requested documents comes the decision to approve or deny the loan.
 If the loan is approved, you will move on to the closing stage of the process where you will receive the Closing Disclosure and other documentation detailing everything about your loan, including your monthly payment, interest rate, down payment, and closing costs.